CAAMFest: History

 With the expansion of the festival, CAAM announced in January 2013 the name change of the SFIAAFF to CAAMFest.
 The new Festival will showcase film as well as other avenues of artistic expression and community engagement, such as music, food, and interactive workshops.

 Locations

 While the majority of the films at the festival screen at the Sundance Kabuki in Japantown and the Castro Theatre in San Francisco, many films are also screened at the Pacific Film Archive in Berkeley and at the Camera 3 Downtown Cinemas in San Jose.

 Awards and premieres

-To underscore its commitment to supporting Asian American filmmakers and recognizing their achievements, the SFIAAFF inaugurated in 2005 a juried competition in two categories as well as audience awards.
+The SFIAAFF inaugurated in 2005 a juried competition in two categories as well as audience awards.
 In 2010 Emmy-nominated documentary Wo Ai Ni (I Love You) Mommy made its world premiere at the SFIAAFF and went on to win Best Documentary at the festival.

 The documentary film Linsanity premiered at CAAMFest on March 14, 2013, and won several audience awards.
 The Vietnamese comedy film How to Fight in Six Inch Heels had its U.S. premiere at CAAMFest on March 13, 2014.